The last three months have seen us release a number of exciting projects, share our expertise far and wide and even visit Downing Street!

 Here's what happened at Code in February, March and April.

-Back in February, we conducted some research into how we used websites in 2014 and summarised the most compelling findings in an extra special blog post.
+Back in February, we conducted some research into [how we used websites in 2014].
 And we weren't the only ones who found the insights interesting -- Communicate Magazine and BDaily both featured their own rundowns of the stats.

 February also saw the launch of our new interactive campaign for Brother, 'Next Time Label It' (the videos for which was actually filmed in one of our offices), which received coverage from Prolific North, The Drum and B2B Marketing.